 Spending more for a Navara SL 4WD Dual Cab gets you the more powerful, twin-turbo, diesel engine in a package that retains rugged steel wheels and a work-friendly vinyl floor.
 The SL also has a 5-inch multi-function screen on the dashboard, with smartphone integration via Nissan Connect, and a reversing camera.

-For more comfort and style in a Navara, you can opt for the more expensive Navara ST. That brings you fancier-looking 16-inch wheels made from an aluminium alloy, carpets on the floor, and satellite navigation (while retaining the more powerful diesel).
+For more comfort and style in a Navara, you can opt for the more expensive Navara ST. That brings you fancier-looking 16-inch wheels made from an aluminium alloy, carpets on the floor, and in the Dual Cab satellite navigation.
 The steering wheel, gear change lever and handbrake lever are trimmed in leather, and there is a trip computer.
 Headlamps are a more effective, projector, design.
 Signature running lights give the car a more distinctive look.
 And the ST has foglights, side steps (which help you get in and out of the cabin), and a chrome sports bar for the tub (which can be handy for carrying long items).

 Navara STs with four-wheel drive gain a locking rear differential, which gives you better drive in slippery or very rough conditions off road.

 Pay more again for a Navara ST-X and you gain partial-leather seats, heating for the front seats, and power adjustment for the driver’s seat.
 Power-folding door mirrors are heated, for demisting in wet and cold weather.
 Sporty-looking 18-inch alloy wheels are accompanied by an alloy spare.
 (Other models have steel spare wheels.)